top of page

 Eva Maria Lewis

+Eva Maria Lewis coined the term and framework, poverty-induced gun violence to differentiate and create language for the gun violence epidemic she saw in communities on the South and West sides of Chicago.
+She founded Free Root Operation (FRO) as a solution to the PIGV epidemic.
 An award-winning advocate for Black women, single mothers, and communities impacted by poverty-induced gun violence, Eva Maria’s work is the work of the machete.
 As she cuts down oppressive structures guided by the power of this tool, she hands it to others to do the same.
-This philosophy is channeled into her role as Executive Director where she empowers the FRO team, our BLOOM Program, and communities around the country to unleash their power to create change.
+This philosophy is channeled into her role as Executive Director where she empowers the FRO team, our BLOOM Network, and communities around the country to unleash their power to create change in the face of systemic violence.
 Learn more and connect with her here.

 Raised by: A Black single mom